Alliant 2 Contract Vehicle

 According to the Alliant 2 page on the U.S. General Services Administration (GSA) website, Alliant 2 offers federal buyers access to information technology (IT) services, IT services-based solutions, artificial intelligence (AI), distributed ledger technology (DLT), robotic process automation (RPA), and other types of emerging technologies.

 Alliant 2 is aligned with both the Federal Enterprise Architecture (FEA) guidance and the Department of Defense Enterprise Architecture (DoDEA) to enable task orders to focus on emerging and creative technologies.
+It is also a strategic part of GSA's Category Management efforts (learn more here).

 The primary task areas include: